-Every segment that gets translated in the Editor is added as a source/target TM entry within the associated Lilt Memory.
+Every segment that gets translated in Lilt Translate is added as a source/target TM entry within the associated Lilt Memory.
 If the same source/target pair is processed multiple times, this will result in duplicate TM entries in the Project's associated Lilt Memory.
-In the Editor’s Segment Context pane, duplicate entries are stacked to avoid confusion.
+In the Lilt Translate Segment Context pane, duplicate entries are stacked to avoid confusion.
 In the example below, this stacking is displayed as

 Memories tab, entries are sorted by the date they were last updated.
 If you want to find duplicates for a specific entry, use the search bar to filter the results.

 Archiving Projects to preserve TM entries

 - Deleting a Project will also delete that Project’s TM entries from within the associated Lilt Memory.
-If you want to delete a project, consider first downloading the Memory data using the
+If you want to delete a Project, consider first downloading the TM entries using the